 SC VivoCity

-SC VivoCity inherits the success of Singapore’s largest shopping mall – VivoCity – which was voted as one of the “top 10 shopping destinations of the world” in 2011.
-SC VivoCity has located in the busiest South Saigon urban area in Ho Chi Minh City and is only about 5 km from the city centre.
+SC VivoCity inherits the success of Singapore’s largest shopping mall, VivoCity, which was voted one of the “top 10 shopping destinations of the world” in 2011.
+SC VivoCity is located in the busiest urban area of South Saigon, Ho Chi Minh City, and is approximately 5 km from the city centre.

-With a total booth area of 41,000 m², a scale of 5 floors and 1 basement, SC VivoCity Vietnam will be a space that integrates all shopping, dining, and entertainment facilities, ensuring the satisfaction of all needs of your family members.
+With a total booth area of 41,000 m² across five floors and 1 basement, SC VivoCity Vietnam will be a space that integrates all shopping, dining, and entertainment facilities, ensuring your family’s needs are met.

 Saigon Center Shopping Center (Takashimaya)

-Shopping in Ho Chi Minh City cannot be missed Saigon Center Shopping Center also known as Takashimaya – is a luxury shopping paradise with all kinds of expensive services.
-Takashimaya’s location on Nam Ky Khoi Nghia Street is considered a “golden” location in Saigon, decorated with impressive architecture.
-This is the largest and most modern commercial centre in Saigon integrated between many different services.
+Shopping in Ho Chi Minh City cannot be missed Saigon Center Shopping Center, also known as Takashimaya, is a luxury shopping paradise with all kinds of expensive services.
+Takashimaya’s location on Nam Ky Khoi Nghia Street is considered a “golden” spot in Saigon, featuring impressive architecture.
+This is the largest and most modern commercial centre in Saigon, offering a wide range of services.

 Cuisine of Sai Gon

-When it comes to places with rich cuisine perhaps Saigon is the best.
-The city gathers almost of delicious dishes, sold in different forms, from big markets to small alleys.
-Now, you can find a bowl of “bun bo Hue” with the original taste without going to Hue, or a bowl of ramen noodles without having to fly to Japan.
-Here are the most popular places where you can get a great experience with local food.
+When it comes to places with rich cuisine, Saigon is the best.
+The city offers a wide variety of delicious dishes, sold in different forms, from large markets to small alleys.
+Now, you can enjoy a bowl of “bun bo Hue” with its authentic flavor without traveling to Hue, or a bowl of ramen noodles without flying to Japan.
+Here are the most popular places to enjoy local cuisine.

 Ho Thi Ky street food

-Not only famous as a flower market, Ho Thi Ky is also well known for its street food for a long time.
-This is the convergence of attractive dishes from many regions of Vietnam, Cambodia, and China…some of them from Korea and Japan as well.
-Although the market is only encapsulated in a section of less than 200m, there are countless shops, from appetizers, main meals, desserts, from soups to dried or, grilled skewers and processed seafood such as grilled lobster with cheese and grilled squid teeth with salt and chili.
-Dishes range in price from 7,000 to 100,000 VND ….all of them look so attractive but very cheap.
+Not only famous as a flower market, Ho Thi Ky is also well known for its street food.
+This is the convergence of attractive dishes from many regions of Vietnam, Cambodia, and China, including some from Korea and Japan.
+Although the market is only encapsulated in a section of less than 200m, there are countless shops, from appetizers, main meals, and desserts, from soups to dried or grilled skewers and processed seafood such as grilled lobster with cheese and grilled squid teeth with salt and chili.
+Dishes range in price from 7,000 to 100,000 VND.
+All of them look attractive but are very cheap.

-Food stalls at Ho Thi Ky market are usually open from 15:00 – 23:00, so you can arrange to have a “full” experience here.
+Food stalls at Ho Thi Ky market are usually open from 15:00 to 23:00, so you can arrange to have a “full” experience here.

 Address: Alley of Ho Thi Ky Street, Vuon Lai Ward.